We've been on the run, driving in the sun, looking out for number one — California, here we come, right back where we

 The O.C. is the story of Ryan Atwood, a troubled teenager from Chino, and The Cohens, the family who takes him in.
 Ryan and his brother are arrested for grand theft auto, but Ryan's idealistic public defender, Sandy Cohen, recognizes Ryan's intelligence and offers him a way out.
 When Ryan's alcoholic mother and her abusive boyfriend kick him out, Ryan has no choice but to call Sandy.Ryan is thrust into the glamorous world of Orange County, and into the lives of the Cohens and their neighbors.
 There's Kirsten Cohen, Sandy's kind, but slightly guarded wife; nerdy and isolated Seth Cohen, their son; Marissa Cooper, their beautiful but troubled neighbor; Julie Cooper, Marissa's scheming mother; and Summer Roberts, Marissa's best friend.
 Ryan's first meeting with Marissa sets off sparks—too bad she's dating a Jerk Jock.
 Seth has loved Summer for years—too bad she doesn't know he exists.With Ryan around, things are changing fast.
 Ryan, Marissa, Seth, and Summer are about to endure breaking up, breaking down, parties, proms... everything teenagers would normally be expected to go through, but with the added drama of living in the O.C.This is a show about references.
 When you hang a guy upside down in the rain for a kiss from his main babe, and you are not shooting the movie Spider-Man, you are up to your ass in Post Modernism.One official TV Tropes Wiki No Prize is up for grabs for each example of an other-media reference from this show.Not to be confused with an abbreviation for Original Character.

 At the end of Season One, we learn that the Newport Group is virtually bankrupt; Sandy and Jimmy inadvertently foil Caleb's scheme to rescue it.
 While the DA keeps investigating Caleb in Season Two, the bankruptcy issue isn't mentioned again, despite Kirsten taking over the Newport Group's accounting in Season Two.
-And thenthe reading of Caleb's will in Season Three, reveals he was bankrupt after all.
-Whilst one could read this as Caleb running his bank accounts dry to keep the Newport Group solvent, it's never referred to on-screen.
+And thenthe reading of Caleb's will in Season Three, reveals he was bankrupt after all, with the implication that he had run his bank accounts dry to keep the Newport Group solvent.